eacton/CAGEF/Lesson_2/Lesson_2.md

-Going back to `summarize()`, summary statistics can easily calculated for groups of data.
+Now we can see an example of how `grouped_by` in action with `summarize()`, can easily calculate summary statistics for groups of data.
 Whereas in our messy data frame it was difficult to do calculations based on Country, Well Number or Latrine Depth, this is now an easy task.
 Let's get the mean, median, standard deviation and maximum for the number of OTUs collected in Tanzania vs Vietnam.

 ```r